One-step generative models

 1. Jump to the endpoint directly.
 Learn a function that maps any trajectory point to $x_0$ in one shot.
 This is the consistency model idea.

 2. Jump to any point, not just the endpoint.
 Learn a two-time function that can jump from any $t$ to any $s < t$ in one step.
-This is the flow map idea, and it is what CTM, shortcut models, and MeanFlow all do.
+This is the flow map idea, and it is what CTM, shortcut models, and MeanFlow (all coming up) build on.

 Before getting to one-step methods, it helps to understand flow matching, because all the one-step methods either build on it or borrow its training structure.
-Flow matching [1] defines simple straight-line paths between noise and data:
+Flow matching [1] frames generation as transport: learn a continuous-time flow that moves probability mass from one distribution to another.
+The source and destination can be any two distributions; unlike diffusion models, you are not committed to Gaussian noise on one end.
+In practice, the simplest useful case uses Gaussian noise as the source, giving straight-line paths between noise and data:

 $$z_t \;=\; (1 - t)\, x_0 \;+\; t\, x_1$$